cmtchssn/Dissertation/README.md

 ### Jesse Meeting 007
 Ask about static/non-static method calling.
 Ask about returning face from collision.
 Find out how to get rid of shape objects, or determine lifespan of objects.
 Look at rotation for an object to determine face collision.
 That way you can always determine the Up position and music playback won't rely exclusively on a resting face position.
 Clean-up and consolidate the Procedural/Data files for the shapes, and the generating methods.
 Try to make iterations in names of generated shapes.
 Try to fix lit shaders.
 Goal is to have shapes that play audio based on what side they are laying on.

+### Jesse Meeting 008
+We talked about quaternions and rotation matrices.
+Eventually found something involving checking normals of an object against normals of the collision to determine which face is colliding.
+This sounds simplest so far and will pursue it next week.